Media Center Policies and Procedures

 Students may access the Internet for academic-related purposes only.

-Riverwood complies with all Fulton County Board policies and procedures regarding computer and Internet usage.
+Riverwood complies with ALL Fulton County Board policies and procedures regarding computer, phone and Internet usage.

-Refer to the Fulton County School Board Acceptable Use Policy and Procedure and please SIGN OFF digitally as soon as you have a chance!
+Refer to the Fulton County School Board Acceptable Use Policy and Procedure and please SIGN OFF digitally in IC as soon as you have a chance!

-Laptops & other Digital Equipment available for Checkout
+Laptops for Students & other Digital Equipment available for Teachers

 Multiple Online Resources for Curriculum & Research